r-lib/devtools/README.md

   `install` and `check` to ensure that your development directory is left untouched.
 You can also use it to build a binary version of your package.

+* `build_win("pkg")` builds a package using
+  [win-builder](http://win-builder.r-project.org/), allowing you to easily make a windows binary package if you're not on windows.

 * `install("pkg")` reinstalls the package, detaches the currently loaded version then reloads the new version with `library`.
 Reloading a package is not guaranteed to work: see the documentation to `reload` for caveats.